37th Infantry Division (United States)

 The 37th Infantry Division was a unit of the United States Army in World War I and World War II.
 It was a National Guard division from Ohio, nicknamed the "Buckeye Division".
 Today, its lineage is continued through the 37th Infantry Brigade Combat Team, with battalions from Ohio, Michigan, and South Carolina.

+History

 World War I

 Doughboys from the 112th Field Signal Battalion, 37th Division, waiting to advance near Avocourt, France, September 26, 1918.